-GIFT is a global network that facilitates dialogue between governments, civil society organizations, international financial institutions and other stakeholders to find and share solutions to challenges in fiscal transparency and participation.
+GIFT is a global network that facilitates dialogue between its stewards and partners from governments, civil society organizations, international financial institutions and other stakeholders to find and share solutions to challenges in fiscal transparency and participation.
 It works through advocacy and high-level dialogue, peer-learning and technical collaboration, research, and tech for participation.

 GIFT works to harmonize the normative architecture of fiscal transparency norms & standards, for example by launching the High-Level Principles of Fiscal Transparency (endorsed by the United Nations), and the Guide on Principles and Mechanisms of Public Participation in Fiscal Policies, with the goal of promoting public participation in the budget process.